 Intermittent fasting first showed up on the health scene in 2012 when the BBC aired the documentary Horizon documentary Eat, Fast and Live Longer. and has steadily picked up momentum ever since.

 Intermittent Fasting is basically time-restricted eating or an eating window.
 There are many different types of fasting.
 The most common being the 16:8 Fasting for 16 hours and eating for 8.
 This can be personalized.
 I, for example, do a six-hour eating window from Noon to 7.
 This works best for me, it is suggested that your last meal be two hours before your bedtime.

-Other methods are 24-hour fasting methods where you do whole 24 hour fasting periods two or three days a week.
+Other methods are 24-hour fasting methods where fasting consists of whole 24 hour fasting periods two or three days a week.
 One interesting type of Intermittent Fasting is the “Warrior Method” that is where you fast for 20 hours and eat what prehistoric man would have eaten for four hours.

 Intermittent fasting goes on the belief or science of ketosis.
-Basically in lay men’s terms if you don’t have food to burn for fuel you use your own fat stores for fuel, simple logic, right?
-In addition to that, they suggest basic eating do’s and don’ts below.
+What that basically means is that you don’t have food to burn for fuel,

 What to Eat While Fasting

-Research has shown that Fasting has been known to have many benefits such as; Intermittent fasting decreases insulin in the blood, decreases cholesterol, and has been shown to reduce inflammation.
+Research has shown that Fasting has been known to have many benefits such as; decrease in insulin in the blood, decrease in cholesterol levels and has been shown to reduce inflammation.
 I myself found that once I got over the initial slump my energy levels have increased and my belly bloat has disappeared.